mblstamps/stamps2018/unix/intro.md

 # Introduction to Unix
 > **Things covered here**
-> *  Why familiarity with the command line is important
+*  Why familiarity with the command line is important
-> *  Running commands and general syntax
+*  Running commands and general syntax
-> *  System file-structure and how to navigate
+*  File-system structure and how to navigate
-> *  Viewing, creating, and manipulating "plain-text" documents
+*  Viewing, creating, and manipulating "plain-text" documents
-> *  Pipes and redirectors
+*  Pipes and redirectors
-> *  Intro to wildcards
+*  Intro to wildcards

 <br>